dundd2/dundd2-Creative-Portfolio/readme.md

 # Duncan Law - Creative Portfolio

 Welcome to my Creative Portfolio!
-This project showcases my Creative as a Computing for Digital Media and Games student at the University of Sussex.
+This project showcases my creativity as a Computing for Digital Media and Games student at the University of Sussex.
 The website features modern web technologies and interactive elements to create an engaging user experience.

 ## 🌐 Live Demo
 Visit my portfolio at: [Creative Portfolio](https://dundd2.github.io/Creative-Portfolio/)